PotHix/RECONQUEST/README.markdown

 INTRODUCTION
 ------------

- RECONQUEST is the Plæv Team's entry to Global Game Jam 2011.
+ RECONQUEST is the game entry to Global Game Jam 2011.
  It's a WebBase  game  made with JavaScript  and  Akihabara Library, which uses the HTML5 Canvas.